mircoporetti/blog/content/blog/opinions-retro/index.md

 To the bin!

-One of the recurrent buzzwords is system scalability, but being generic from the start is not always the best choice, and it doesn't mean to be scalable.
+One of the recurrent buzzwords is system scalability, but being generic since the beginning is not always the best choice, and it doesn't mean to be scalable.
-The solution and the system will be scalable if they are designed to be open for new changes without frustration.
+The solution and the system will be scalable if they are designed to be open for new changes without frustration and too much cost.

 ## Organization and collaboration

 ### "Agile" != Scrum

+In the modern IT industry, the right to use the term "Agile" is often claimed simply by using one of the popular frameworks like [Scrum](https://www.scrum.org/).
+Scrum is just one of the frameworks that can be used to facilitate the application of Agile principles, but it's not the only one, and it's not enough.

+In fact, the adoption of Scrum doesn't guarantee the values of the [Manifesto for Agile Software Development](https://agilemanifesto.org/) are embraced.
+For example, if the team uses the board as the framework prescribes, organizes in Sprints with related ceremonies, but people don't communicate directly and overuse scheduled meetings, don't interact with the customers, give priority to "tools over individuals", they are not open to changes on already defined plans, and most importantly they don't deliver working software frequently (Continuous delivery of valuable software), the framework becomes only another tool which has not so much to do with the Agile original idea.

+I mention the "Agile original idea" not casually, because the manifesto was created many years ago and I recognize that the industry evolved a lot since then along with the organizational challenges.
+While the seed concept was more focused on Software Development as the name of the manifesto also suggests, and we should always keep it in mind, it was slowly labeled to the whole company culture.
+I believe it can be seen as a good thing, meaning that what the signatories wrote was so powerful to change also the way of thinking of the whole organization, but at the same time it could be a facade to be more appealing and to showcase the use of specific frameworks, without truly embracing the manifesto core idea.

+Vice versa, it's possible to apply Agile principles without using Scrum (or Kanban or whatever).

+As a last thought, Scrum is very nice but even for it, [Follow things ByTheBook?](#follow-things-bythebook) is valid.

+### Meetings all the time don't generate effective communication

 ### Working on things you don't own: respect the owners choices

-### Meetings all the time don't generate effective communication

 ## Tests, my precious!